| ARGUMENTS FROM BIOLOGY

 of the animal subjects.

 This idea is now refuted by modern science.
-Animals are no more "mere
+Animals are no more "meremachines" than are human beings.
+Everything science has learned about

 other species points out the biological similarities between humans and